topbitdu/unidom-party/README.md

 1. Define the has_many :source_party_relations macro as: ``has_many :source_party_relations, class_name: 'Unidom::Party::PartyRelation', as: :target_party``
 2. Define the #is_related! method as: ``is_related!(to: nil, due_to: nil, at: Time.now)``
 3. Define the #is_related? method as: ``is_related?(to: nil, due_to: nil, at: Time.now)``

+### As Collaboration concern

+The As Collaboration concern do the following tasks for the includer automatically:
+1. Define the has_many :collaboratings macro as: ``has_many :collaboratings, class_name: 'Unidom::Party::Collaborating', as: :collaboration``

+### As Collaborator concern

+The As Collaborator concern do the following tasks for the includer automatically:
+1. Define the has_many :collaboratings macro as: ``has_many :collaboratings, class_name: 'Unidom::Party::Collaborating', as: :collaborator``